Methods for Arctic Vegetation Analysis

 Our applied methods include

-• Larch tree plot analysis, recording the exact position of trees, their height, stem diameter at breast and basal height, vitality status and if they are reproductive active
+• Forest inventory, recording the exact position of trees, their height, stem diameter at breast and basal height, vitality status and if they are reproductive active.

 • Recruitment pattern analysis, by determining the age of the individuals of scanned tree discs of larger trees or thin cuts of smaller individuals, and with genetic markers, to assign parents to recruits and thus the distance of seed and pollen dispersal.

 • Additionally, we take needle samples for genetic analyses using nuclear microsatellite primer (SSR) and with recently developed genetic markers, aiming at single nucleotide polymorphism (SNP) on the chloroplast and mitochondrial genome.
-The results are used to reveal local dispersal patterns, population genetics and to infer the historical biogeography of larches.
+The results are used to reveal local dispersal patterns, population genetics and to infer the historical biogeography.